arclabs561/ai-visual-test/docs/CURRENT_GOALS_AND_TODOS.md

 # Current Goals and TODOs

-## Primary Goals (From docs/GOALS_AND_INTERFACES.md)
+## What We're Building (The Big Picture)

-**Primary Purpose**: AI-powered visual testing using Vision Language Models (VLLM) for screenshot validation.
-Semantic visual regression testing that understands UI meaning, not just pixels.
+**Primary Purpose**: AI-powered visual testing that understands UI meaning, not just pixels.

+**The problem**: Pixel-diffing tools break when content changes or layouts shift.
+This tool asks "does this look correct?" instead of "did pixels change?"

+**The solution**: Use AI to understand what screenshots actually show, then evaluate them semantically.
+Does the payment form work?
+Is it accessible?
+Does it look good?
+These are questions humans can answer, and now AI can too.

-### Core Problems Solved
+### Core Problems We Solve

 1. **Semantic validation** - Understands UI meaning, not just pixel differences
+   - "Is this accessible?" not "Did pixels change?"
+   - "Does this work?" not "Are colors exact?"

 2. **High-frequency validation** (10-60Hz) for real-time gameplay ⚠️ **CRITICAL**
+   - Real-time games need fast feedback (<100ms)
+   - Traditional pixel-diffing is too slow
+   - Semantic validation is fast and accurate

 3. **Variable goals** - Different evaluation criteria based on game state
+   - Early game: Check if it's fun
+   - Late game: Check if it's challenging
+   - Payment screen: Check if it's accessible

 4. **Temporal sequences** - Understanding gameplay over time, not just single frames
+   - Single frame: What's happening now?
+   - Multiple frames: What's happening over time?
+   - Patterns: Score increasing, button clicked frequently

 5. **State extraction** - Extract game state (score, level, position) from screenshots
+   - No need to instrument game code
+   - Just take screenshots and extract state

 6. **Accessibility validation** - Fast programmatic checks or VLLM semantic evaluation
+   - Programmatic: Fast, free, but limited
+   - VLLM: Slower, costs money, but comprehensive

 ### Primary Use Case: 60Hz Real-Time Game Validation

-**Requirements:**
-- High-frequency validation (10-60Hz) for real-time gameplay
+**The requirement**: High-frequency validation (10-60Hz) for real-time gameplay with <100ms latency.

-- Variable goals based on game state (fun, accessibility, performance)
-- Temporal sequences to understand gameplay over time
-- State extraction from screenshots (score, level, position)
-- Fast latency (<100ms) for reactive games
+**Why this matters**: Real-time games need fast feedback.
+If validation takes 500ms, the game feels laggy.
+If it takes <100ms, it feels responsive.

 **What this package provides:**
 - `testGameplay()` - Complete workflow for game testing ✅ Tested